Art At The Mill

 During each show, around 300 artists display more than 1,000 pieces of art of all descriptions and media.
 Oil paintings are predominant, but other types of painting, mixed-media, sculpture, fine woodworking, and pottery round out the stunning diversity of the show.
 There is truly something for every taste, budget, and decor.

 Art at the Mill is CCHA's primary fundraiser, providing the operating funds for both the Mill and the Museum and Archives.
-CCHA retains 28% of each sale, the artist 70%.
-The remaining 2% goes to the Sarah P. Trumbower Memorial Scholarship fund, which was established to help a deserving local student pursue a university education in the fine arts.
-It is a $5,000 scholarship awarded annually.
+CCHA retains 40% of each sale, the artist 60%.
+CCHA proceeds go to the maintenance and operations of the Burwell-Morgan Mill, our Museum in Berryville, costs associated with hosting Art at the Mill, special programming, and to the Sarah P. Trumbower Memorial Scholarship fund awarded to a Clarke County student pursuing university education in the fine arts.

 Art at the Mill is a feast for the senses: people are stunned when they walk through the old door of the mill and are met with so much beautiful art housed in an amazing relic from the 18th century.
 After you're done shopping, we suggest you grab a delicious lunch at Locke Modern Country Store across the street and have a picnic in our meadow.
 Fine art, history, and food in a lovely setting make this a perfect destination for anyone.